 Look into all of the strategies that have already been tested.
 Chances are the idea that you are having has already been tested.
 If you can find the results from somebody else’s previously tested material then you could end up saving yourself hours of time.

-A handy resource from the Bullish Bears community are the trading rooms where we post plenty of strategies and studies which we've already tested.
-Ask any questions you may have in the Bullish Bears chat room as many of us spend hours testing strategies.
-Do not just be busy but be productive.
+A handy resource from the Bullish Bears community are the trading rooms where we post plenty of strategies and studies which we’ve already tested.
+Ask any questions you may have as many of us spend hours testing strategies.